Kolguyev Island: Economy

 The main occupations of the population of the village of Bugrino are reindeer husbandry and fishing.
-Bugrino is the base of the Kolguevsky industrial complex.
-In 2013 - 2014, due to the lack of sufficient food on Kolguyev Island, there was a massive death of deer.
-The livestock decreased from 12,000 to 200-400 heads (according to other sources, up to 50 heads).
+Bugrino is the base of the Kolguyevsky industrial complex.
+In 2013–2014, due to the lack of sufficient food on Kolguyev Island, there was a massive die-off of deer.
+The livestock decreased from 12,000 to 200–400 heads (according to other sources, up to 50 heads).
 Four workers remained in the reindeer herding state farm.
 There are interruptions in the supply of the population.

 ArktikNeft is, along with OAO Arktikmorneftegazrazvedka, which specializes in oil exploration, the only continental company that has received a license to operate on the island.
 Exploration of the island began in 1980.
 In 1983, the Peschanoozerskoye oil field was discovered.

 To date, only oil fields are being exploited.
-Gas extraction requires the construction of new infrastructures.
+Gas extraction requires the construction of new infrastructure.
 ArcticNeft conducts all exploration, drilling, extraction, storage and transportation of crude oil.
 The deposits on the island are of excellent quality, with a very low sulfur content.
 There are 52 wells in operation (as of November 2002), which extract about 100,000 tons of oil per year.

 The transportation of crude oil on the island between different extraction, processing and storage sites is carried out via an oil pipeline.
 Exports are carried out by sea in summer and autumn: tankers with an average capacity of 30,000 tons are loaded directly into the sea, 5,000 meters from the coast using a floating oil pipeline (siphon).
 All oil is exported to Rotterdam.

 The workforce consists of oil and driller teams, two well service teams, transport personnel and administrative staff.
 The operation is carried out by two teams of 150 people each, which change every 52 days.
 The transportation of people and equipment from the island to the continent and back was carried out until the end of 2002 in winter by a helicopter connecting Arkhangelsk, Murmansk or Naryan-Mar with Kolguyev, and in summer and autumn by a steamer plying between Murmansk and the island.
 Since November 2002, ArcticNeft has had a runway capable of receiving medium-sized aircraft (Yak-40, An-24 and An-26), which the company uses mainly for its own needs, but also for the needs of the rest of the island's population, in particular, residents of the village of Bugrino.